aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Appending additional keys

 !!! info "Custom keys are persisted across warm invocations"
-	Always set additional keys as part of your handler to ensure they have the latest value, or explicitly clear them with `clear_custom_keys=True`as explained above.
+	Always set additional keys as part of your handler to ensure they have the latest value, or explicitly clear them with `remove_custom_keys=True`as explained above.

 You can append additional keys using either mechanism: